top of page

 Jueyin: Liver and Pericardium meridians

-Liver meridian is believed to be closely related to emotional changes in a person, such is the reason why migraines can be triggered by emotional stress.
-The body clock make sure every meridian takes its turn doing its rounds, so the Liver meridian takes charge at 1 to 3AM.
-Patients suffering from migraines may also have trouble sleeping, irritability and easily overwhelmed by emotions.
+The liver meridian is believed to be closely related to emotional changes in a person, which is the reason why migraines can be triggered by emotional stress.
+The body clock ensures every meridian takes its turn doing its rounds, so the Liver meridian takes charge from 1 to 3 AM.
+Patients suffering from migraines may also have trouble sleeping, and irritability and are easily overwhelmed by emotions.
 Therefore acupuncture treatment for migraine will begin by addressing the Shaoyang and Jueyin channels.

 Here are some descriptions of the Shaoyang and Jueyin channels from The Medical Classics of the Yellow Emperor, which can also help you better understand migraine symptoms with Chinese Medicine theory:

-1. Gallbladder meridian (see image 1.1) starts from the outer corner of the eye - pain and redness on the outer corner of eye and temple area with migraine.
+1. Gallbladder meridian (see image 1.1) starts from the outer corner of the eye - pain and redness on the outer corner of the eye and temple area with migraine.

 3. Liver meridian opens up to the eyes - pathological changes to the liver meridian will cause light sensitivity and blurry vision.

-4. Liver meridian closely trace along the side of the stomach before going through the gallbladder and liver organs - pathological changes to the liver meridian can also present with digestive symptoms such as nausea, vomiting and reduced appetite.
+4. Liver meridian closely traced along the side of the stomach before going through the gallbladder and liver organs - pathological changes to the liver meridian can also present with digestive symptoms such as nausea, vomiting and reduced appetite.

 1.2 Sanjiao meridian points abbreviated as "TB" (image from google)